PixelMister/Pokengine/docs/HowTo_Guides/reflection-system.md

    - There can only be one mask active at a time.
 This is a restriction of the built-in PIXI sprite class.
    - If the sprite is the same size as the map it's placed upon, it will automatically align itself with the map.
 This allows you to create a single sprite for an entire map.
 Note that this may create a `.png` that's quite large, but you can use png optimization tools, such as TinyPNG.com or create one yourself in, e.g., Python.

+!!! tips "Kyledove’s Tip"

+     Set the sprite's layer to `map` first to align it.

 <u>2.
 Set `mapvar[reflections_void]=1`</u>.
 This allows reflections to appear on the `void` layer of the game.

    - If you do this, it's also recommended to change the void color to `133,206,255`:

      ![Alt text](assets/reflectionvoidcolor.png)

 ## Customizations